Home Up Feedback Contents Search

 How do I use the camera?

 You take a picture preferably in overhead sunlight between 10:00 AM and 2:00 PM.
-You copy or transfer the image to a computer and process the image with free scientific software, ImageJ, using a special macro which we provide free of charge.
-ImageJ is headed by the National Institute of Health, and exists for PC's, Mac's and Linux computers.
-The macro analyzes each pixel looking at its visible and infrared properties and creates a new image showing you the healthy and stressed areas.
+You copy or transfer the image to a computer and process the image with our RSE software or other comaptible software.
+The RSE software will create a false color image that allows you to quickly identify healthy and stressed vegetation.

 Can I do this in the field?